jaysylvester/citizen/README.md

       </p>
     </td>
     <td>
       Enables gzip and deflate compression for rendered views and static assets.
-Compression occurs on the fly, but compressed routes can be cached with the cache directive, and static assets can be cached using the cache setting below.
+Compression occurs on the fly, but if you enable caching, both the original and compressed version cached, so compression is only performed once.
     </td>
   </tr>
   <tr>